MatteoSchiavinato/all2vcf/README.md

 #### all2vcf frequency

 Add the allele frequency specification inside the INFO and the FORMAT fields of the VCF file.
-Requires the presence of the AD field, which provides read counts per allele.
+The tool first checks if any AF is available in the FORMAT field.
+If not, if it is at least present in the INFO field.
+If not, it tries to compute it from the allele depth (AD) inside the INFO field.
+If this is also not present, it will not be able to compute it.

 ```
 --------------------------------------------------------------------------------